Ashokpal24/Vendor_management_system/README.md

 #### Description

-User can be logout , the generated token will be removed and become invalid
+User can logout , the generated token will be removed and become invalid.

 #### Request